gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

 you must use a = fdiv(b, c)
-since RISCV ESPs use special floating point constants from ROM memory to circumvent this, all floating point constants must be in PROGMEM
+since RISCV ESPs use special floating point constants from ROM memory to circumvent this, all floating point constants must be in PROGMEM we have to check also all l32r instructions since the compiler wants to put some arbitrary constants also in rom (we must put them in PROGMEM) especially all const larger than 12 bit and all float constants

 another problem ist that we would need at least 3 types of binaries the driver handler itself uses about 19 kB of flash